Avoid The Five Fatal Business Planning Mistakes That Sabotage Effectiveness

-Start with clarity - knowing where you are, where you are going and what current ground truth is about your companies strengts and weaknesses.
+Start with clarity - knowing where you are, where you are going and what current ground truth is about your companies strengths and weaknesses.

 Then, identify those big steps which will lead directly to achieving your Vision.
 They become your goals.

 Next, break down those big goals into smaller, practical steps that will result in team success.
-Defining objectives that are:
+Defining strategies and tactics that are:

-- Strategic and clear and that, when achieved, will make a significant impact
+- Significant - the one think that can be done that, when achieved, will make a strategic impact

 - Measurable - using key performance indicators (KPI) to assess degree of achievement,